IBM/IBM-Z-zOS/zOS-EzNoSQL/EzNoSQL Documentation.md

   ____________________________________________________________________________________________________
 **0108(X'6C)** - Key sequence error.
 A sequential write request via the znsq_write_result, znsq_update_result, or znsq_erase_result APIs supplied a primary key value which did not have a value larger then the proceeding key value in the database.
+Unordered primary indexes are not suitable for sequential writes as the keys are randomized.

         Ensure that the key values are written in ascending order.
+Use a primary ordered index if sequential writes are desired.
 ____________________________________________________________________________________________________
 **0109(X'6D)** - Reserved.
 **0111(X'6F)**